 Several long-term contracts have been concluded with WIEH and WINGAS.
-Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts till 2031.
+Gazprom Export has signed an agreement with WIEH, WINGAS and WIEE extending these contracts until 2031.

-Once Gazprom Export’s subsidiary company — Gazprom Marketing & Trading Ltd. (GM&T) was founded in Britain, it began to develop cooperation with WINGAS concerning gas sales on the British market.
-The first small deliveries began in 1999.
-Shipments were made using the Gazprom-owned reverse flow capacities of the Interconnector gas pipeline.
+When Gazprom Export’s subsidiary Gazprom Marketing & Trading Ltd. (GM&T) was established in Britain, it began to develop cooperation with WINGAS concerning gas sales in the British market.
+The first small-scale deliveries began in 1999.
+Shipments used the Gazprom-owned reverse flow capacities of the Interconnector gas pipeline.